rosasip/Directory-Traversal-Attack/README.md

 **Scenario:** Hired by the IRS to investigate "Fairly Oddparents Corp." a company suspected of hiding the truth about its earnings.
 They only publicly released a `general/` folder, but Timmy, Wanda, and Cosmo were suspected of hiding the real reports in their personal folders.
 My job: use a directory traversal attack to reach those hidden files.

 > **First, the part that matters:** I completed this whole thing.
 I ran a working directory traversal attack, found the hidden files, exposed a falsified financial report, and fixed a broken bash script and a stuck Vim editor along the way.
-The messy middle below is normal — it's what real troubleshooting looks like.
+The messy middle below is normal, it's what real troubleshooting looks like.

 ---